SebastianHojer/GMD-1/Documentation/5_Milestone3.md

   - When the scene is loaded, a RoundCoroutine is started.
 This Coroutine is stopped when the round is over.
   - Roundmanager uses events to fire OnRoundStart and OnRoundOver, which the timedisplay class uses to manage displaying the time, and keeping track of the time.
   - After each round, the enemies get progressively harder.
 Their damagemodifiers are increased and the spawnrate is increased aswell.
-  - When the round is over, return to the Town
+  - When the round is over, return to the Town. \
 ![RoundManager](https://i.imgur.com/CKXN1iK.png)
-- Implemented a simple follow-and-attack AI for enemies
+- Implemented a simple follow-and-attack AI for enemies.
-  - Enemies will attempt to close the distance with the player and engage in melee or ranged attacks if within striking distance
+  - Enemies will attempt to close the distance with the player and engage in melee or ranged attacks if within striking distance. \
 ![Enemy AI](https://i.imgur.com/MG2eRVf.png)
-- Implemented a teleportation portal to start a round, where the player can fend off enemies
+- Implemented a teleportation portal to start a round, where the player can fend off enemies.
   - The addition of a portal between the Town and the Battleground streamlines travel.
-Some UI still needs to be added to make it more apparent to the player that they are starting a round.
+Some UI still needs to be added to make it more apparent to the player that they are starting a round. \
 ![Portal](https://i.imgur.com/GiqE6zp.png)